Programme

 The explosive growth of AI, data centres, and digital infrastructure is driving a new wave of energy demand — one that is high-intensity, 24/7, and increasingly global.
 It is also reshaping energy demand faster than expected.
 This session explores how hyperscalers, clean energy providers and policymakers can align to meet this surge sustainably, turning digital growth into a catalyst for innovation and decarbonisation.
 With:

-As World Energy Week 2025 draws to a close, this final session brings the community back together to reflect, connect, and look ahead.
-Together, we’ll revisit key insights, celebrate new collaborations, and share personal takeaways that can spark ongoing action.
-It’s a moment to honour the energy of connection — and carry forward a shared commitment to powering a more inclusive, sustainable, and resilient energy future
+As World Energy Week 2025 draws to a close, this final conversation brings the community back together to look ahead.
+It’s a moment to carry forward a shared commitment to powering more inclusive, sustainable, and resilient energy futures.
+With:

 Visit to the AES Colón Liquefied Natural Gas Plant and Terminal.